-For the Major in Classical Studies
+For a Track in Classical Studies

-The major in classical studies requires a total of 35 points, of which 20 points must be taken in one or both of the ancient languages above the 1101 level.
+The track in classical studies requires a total of 35 points, of which 20 points must be taken in one or both of the ancient languages above the 1101 level.
 The major seminar must be among the courses taken toward attaining these 20 points.